 This implies the convergence in Equation $\eqref{ordinary fixed points}$.

 Let $d(\pi)$ be the number of descents.
 One has the decomposition

-where the $U_i$ are independent continuous uniform random variables on $(0,1)$.
+where the $(U_i)_{i\geq 1}^{n}$ are i.i.d., that is, independent and identically distributed, continuous uniform $(0,1)$ random variables.
+We note that the equality in distribution follows from the standard method of generating uniformly random permutations with the order statistics of i.i.d. continuous distributions.
 Let $X_i=\1(U_i>U_{i+1})$.
-It is elementary to deduce that the $X_i$ are a one-dependent family.
+It is straightforward to verify that the random variables $(X_i)_{i\geq 1}^{n-1}$ form a one-dependent sequence, i.e. when $|i-j|>1$, we have that $X_i$ and $X_j$ are independent.
 The central limit theorem for $m$-dependent random variables, as in \cite[Theorem 1]{m-dependentclt-hoeffding}, implies the convergence in Equation $\eqref{ordinary descents}$.